 Welcome to the website of the Nordic School of

-- The thirteenth ProActive ThinkTank email update is now available.
+- The fifteenth ProActive ThinkTank email update is now available.

-- The twelfth ProActive ThinkTank email update is now available.
+- The fourteenth ProActive ThinkTank email update is now available.

 - The European Economic and Social Committee (EESC) Opinion on the proactive law approach has now been published in the Official Journal of the European Union, C 175 Volume 52 28 July 2009 (ISSN 1725-2423, available in all official EU languages) at page 26 onwards (PDF, English edition).
 More information about the Opinion is available in the section "EESC Opinon on Proactive Law".